 When I first met Tom back in 2016, I had just recently graduated from design school in a program (and I kid you not) that is all about imagining possible futures.

-What do you mean you can’t imagine a horse?
+“What do you mean you can’t picture a horse?”

 I remember asking, curiously.
+To which Tom replied,

-How do you know for sure?
-Were you born with it?
-How did you discover it?
-Can you draw a horse?
+“Were you born with it?
+How did you discover this?
+Can you draw me a horse?”

-For the record, Tom can draw a horse.
-His drawing looked more like a wiener dog than a horse to me, but it sure as hell made me laugh!
+Though his drawing of a horse looked more like an abstract wiener dog than a horse to me, but it sure as hell made me laugh!